-Internal Versus External Surge Protection: What’s Best for Total PCB Protection
+Internal Versus External Surge Protectors: What’s Best for Total PCB Protection

 My girlfriend is seriously paranoid about securing the house before going to sleep every night.
 While I’m content with a single padlock, she ensures that all locks are in place before turning off the lights.
 Clearly, when it comes to home security, we are stark opposites.